-3.1.1 Lost Summative Assessment Answers and Other Mistakes by the Higher Education Institution
+3.1.3 Lost Assessment Answers and Other Mistakes by the University22

-If summative assessment materials are lost, and it is the fault of the University, the student concerned must be offered the opportunity to resit without delay.
-It is the responsibility of the student to prove that the summative assessment material has been submitted.
+If summative assessment assessment answers and materials are lost, and it is the fault of the University, the student concerned must be offered the opportunity to resit without delay.
+It is the responsibility of the student to prove that the summative assessment answers and material has been submitted.